-Webexpenses allows any data stored within the system to be exported in multiple report formats such as Excel, CSV, PDF and XML.
+Webexpenses allows for any data stored within the system to be exported in multiple report formats such as Excel, CSV, PDF, and XML.
 Paper receipts can also be stored in a more convenient digital form.

 So by making sure you have the right system in place and have access to the information IRS needs, you can start to remove the strain from your next Tax Day on April 15.

 With effective automated cloud-based management of reimbursements and corporate card reconciliation, there’s no longer any reason for those last-minute races to hit IRS deadlines.
 Find out how webexpenses can help your business take control of costs today.